Dr Joanna Silver

 - Postgraduate Certificate in Education (University of Cambridge)

 - Bachelor’s degree in English and Philosophy (First Class- University of Manchester)

-I am an expert in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
-I work with different age groups and see adults, adolescents and children.
-My experience has been in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.
+Dr Joanna Silver is an expert in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
+She works with different age groups and sees adults, adolescents and children.
+Her experience has been in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.

-Prior to my training in Counselling Psychology I was a secondary school English teacher.
-My training and experience as a teacher has been invaluable in my therapeutic work with patients and enables me to work creatively with young people and adults.
+Prior to training in Counselling Psychology, Dr Silver was a secondary school English teacher.
+Her training and experience as a teacher has been invaluable in her therapeutic work with patients, enabling her to work creatively with young people and adults.

 Additional information about research, publications and interests